mate-academy/py_stack/README.md

 # py_stack

 Stack is one of the most useful data structures (https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
-Stack is one of the most useful data structures (https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
 In this task you need to implement a classic stack based on one of the base Python containers.

 To deploy project on your local machine create new virtual environment and execute this command: